 Bolivia is a notoriously difficult place to source and export high-quality coffees.
 We have purchased from the Cenaproc cooperative since 2006, and, each year, we refine the process we use to obtain their best coffees.
 Again this year, we see the results of several years of intense communication, fine-tuning, and dedication to detail in the delicious coffees that we sourced from Nueva Llusta.

 The biggest challenge in Bolivia is moving coffee from farm to dry mill to ship in a timely fashion and at the right humidity level.
 Those who know and love Bolivian coffees from this region know of the challenges of trucking them from the mountains, down the affectionately named "Death Road of Coroico," to the very dry region of El Alto before being packed on ships in Peru to finally voyage to us.

-Cenaproc was founded in 1992 and is one of the most well recognized cooperatives in the region.
-Currently the cooperative has about 171 members that come from three main areas close to their wet mill in Caranavi—Nueva Llusta, Nueva Cannan, and Libertador.
-They have competed and won in the Bolivian Cup of Excellence competition numerous times since 2004.
+Cenaproc was founded in 1992 and is one of the most-recognized cooperatives in the region.
+Currently, the cooperative has about 171 members that come from three main areas close to their wet mill in Caranavi—Nueva Llusta, Nueva Caanan, and Libertador.
+They have competed and won awards in the Bolivian Cup of Excellence competition numerous times since 2004.

 Explanation of the Name